 Even though many drivers are responsible when on the road and typically drive in a defensive style, all it takes is a split second to bump into another vehicle by mistake.
 In the early days, bumpers were simple to replace because that’s all they were; they acted solely as bumper pads that would prevent damage to the vehicle and what it was coming into contact with.
 Today’s bumpers are more advanced, and it takes a skilled technician to complete a proper bumper repair when you have one of those ‘oops’ moments.
-Our team of ASE certified service technicians at Brown Brothers Body Works in Durham, North Carolina, are equipped with the right knowledge and tools to ensure your bumper looks as good as new.
+Our team of ASE certified service technicians at Brown Brothers Body Works are equipped with the right knowledge and tools to ensure your bumper looks as good as new.

 As technology advances, more and more bumpers are manufactured to contain various types of equipment or components for various systems within the vehicle.
 It takes great skill and care to remove the bumper safely and without damaging any other components.
 Any chrome or aluminum trim pieces are removed and set aside so that they are kept safe, as these often carry a higher replacement cost.
 Depending on the vehicle, there may be various lighting elements built-in as well, such as fog lights or turn signals that need to be disconnected and removed prior to removing the bumper completely.